-Evaluation Rubrics & Marks 5,00-6,50 Marking Criteria Generic Criteria and Course Learning Outcomes 0-4,99 Fail Grades on single assessed work 0-4,5 in multiples of 0,5 Acceptable to Adequate Grades on single assessed work 5,0- 6,5 in multiples of 0,5 6,51-8,50 Good to Very Good Grades on single assessed work 7,0- 8,5 in multiples of 0,5 8,51 - 10 Excellent to Outstanding Grades on single assessed work 9,0- 10,0 in multiples of 0,5 Generic Criteria (Based on Master level learning descriptors) Insufficient, irrelevant or inadequate answers / delivery.
+Evaluation Rubrics & Marks Marking Criteria Generic Criteria and Course Learning Outcomes 0-4,99 Fail Grades on single assessed work 0-4,5 in multiples of 0,5 5,00-6,50 Acceptable to Adequate Grades on single assessed work 5,0-6,5 in multiples of 0,5 6,51-8,50 Good to Very Good Grades on single assessed work 7,0-8,5 in multiples of 0,5 8,51 - 10 Excellent to Outstanding Grades on single assessed work 9,0- 10,0 in multiples of 0,5 Generic Criteria (Based on Master level learning descriptors) Insufficient, irrelevant or inadequate answers / delivery.
 Significant gaps.
 Misuse of concepts and/or terminology.
 Understanding of main issues demon-strated with some omissions.
 Depth is limited and contribution is descriptive rather than analyzing and critical.
-In-depth under- standing of all issues.
+In-depth under-standing of all issues.
 Evidence of analysis and critical evalua-tion.
 Practical and theoretical knowledge connected.
-Strategic and inter- disciplinary thinking evidenced.
+Strategic and interdisciplinary thinking evidenced.
 Sophisticated discussion with original and critical evaluation.
 Practical and theoretical knowledge fluently integrated.
 Strategic, developmental and interdisciplinary emphasis.
 Understand and explain the investment process, starting from risk and return characteristics of individual assets and portfolios through to optimal portfolio selection and performance evaluation.
 Inadequate description of the investment process and the ability to solve problems regarding the calculation of risks, returns, portfolio selection and evaluation.
 Description of the investment process and the ability to solve problems regarding the calculation of risks, returns, portfolio selection and evaluation can be applied to some extent.
 However, more in-depth knowledge is required.
 Description of the investment process and the ability to solve problems regarding the calculation of risks, returns, portfolio selection and evaluation can be applied.
 Description of the investment process and the ability to solve problems regarding the calculation of risks, returns, portfolio selection and evaluation are excellently and professionally applied with no mistakes.
 Understand and identify the determinants of asset prices, asset pricing models and implications of their assumptions on contemporary investment management process Inadequate understanding and identification of the determinants of asset prices, asset pricing models and implications of their assumptions on contemporary investment management process.
 Understanding and identification of the determinants of asset prices, asset pricing models and implications of their assumptions on contemporary investment management process can be applied to some extent.
-However, more in-depth understanding and identification of the determinants of asset prices, asset pricing models and implications of their assumptions on contemporary investment management process can be applied. understanding and identification of the determinants of asset prices, asset pricing models and implications of their assumptions on contemporary investment management process are excellently and professionally applied with no mistakes.
+However, more in-depth knowledge is required. understanding and identification of the determinants of asset prices, asset pricing models and implications of their assumptions on contemporary investment management process can be applied. understanding and identification of the determinants of asset prices, asset pricing models and implications of their assumptions on contemporary investment management process are excellently and professionally applied with no mistakes.
+Understand and apply investment skills and techniques to: Inadequate understanding and application of Understanding and application of investment skills and understanding and application of investment skills and understanding and application of investment skills and